 From July 12, 2018 through August 7, 2018 our only equity transaction was the issuance and sale of 100 shares of our common stock to the Adviser, for an aggregate purchase price of \$1,500.
 Since August 7, 2018 we entered into subscription agreements with several investors providing for the private placement of our common stock.
 On August 20, 2018 we delivered a drawdown notice to investors relating to the issuance of 2,666,667 shares of our common stock for an aggregate purchase price of \$40 million.
 These shares were issued on August 30, 2018.
-On September 13, 2018, the Company delivered a drawdown notice to its investors relating to the issuance of approximately 8.2 million shares of the Company's common stock, which is expected to close on or about September 26, 2018, for an aggregate offering price of \$120 million.
-As of September 17, 2018, the Company had approximately \$0.6 billion in total Capital Commitments from investors (approximately \$0.5 billion undrawn).
+On September 13, 2018, the Company delivered a drawdown notice to its investors relating to the issuance of approximately 8.2 million shares of our common stock, for a purchase price of \$120 million.
+These shares were issued and sold on September 26, 2018.
+As of October 4, 2018, the Company had approximately \$0.6 billion in total Capital Commitments from investors (approximately \$0.5 billion undrawn).
 We expect to generate cash primarily from (i) the net proceeds of the Private Offering, (ii) cash flows from our operations, (iii) any financing arrangements we may enter into in the future and (iv) any future offerings of our equity or debt securities.
 We may fund a portion of our investments through borrowings from banks and issuances of senior securities.